frankstepanski/primineo-tech-bootcamp/2-javascript/week6/readme.md

 ![Test driven development](images/tdd.jpeg)

 There is a huge need for developers who know how to test their code and the more familiar you become with it, the more valuable you will be to a future employer.

 Benefits of testing:

 - You know exactly what you expect to happen right from the start.
-This reduces debugging time as it allows you to develop in a more isolated environment
+This reduces debugging time as it allows you to develop in a more isolated environment.
 - It created automatic documentation for your project
 - Allows you to think through your logic beforehand and find any holes you may not have intended.

 ### Jest

+- Developed and maintained by Facebook.
-- Jest is a unit testing library which allows us to perform unit tests.
+- Jest is a test runner (aka testing environment).
+It goes and runs your test.
+- Jest is also a assertion library.
+It verifies that things are correct.
+- Jest also does mocking (fake data or fake functions) for more inclusive tests.
-- Jest comes out of the box with create-react-app.
+- Jest uses Jasmine behind the scenes (assertion library and framework).
+- Note: Jest does the same as Mocha (framework) and Chai (assertion library).

 Let's write our first unit test: